04 Jun Can Running Improve Weightlifting Performance?

 Start Slow and Focus on Efficiency

 The key is to start slow and to be efficient.
 The main focus is weightlifting, running is a supplement to help improve the main goal.
 We want to keep the heart rate between 60-70% of max and work up to about 20-30 minute sessions 1-2x per week.
-If you have not ran regularly then start slow!
+If you have not run regularly, then start slow!
 For example, start at 5 minutes the first week and make sure your lifts have not suffered, then add a few minutes on the next week and keep progressing up to that 20-30 minute mark at the max.
-Other tip is to be efficient and improve your running economy by building up some elasticity in the tendons of the legs!
+Another tip is to be efficient and improve your running economy by building up some elasticity in the tendons of the legs!
+Below are some excellent exercises to incorporate into your routine that can benefit running!

 Pogos – Sagittal